djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/Chipping Sparrow.md

 ---------------------------------------------------------------
 ## Notes
 Often foraging from the ground or our window bird feeder.
 Got its name from repeated chipping sound they make.
+Can be easily identified by the red/brown cap on their heads.

 ---------------------------------------------------------------
 ## Sightings